PratyushSharma18/NotesApp/README.md

 - (Companion Object)Singleton Pattern for creating a single instance of roomDatabase.

+- Implementations of inferfaces for item click handing in recyclerview adapter.

 - Reference via Google CodeLab.

 - Kotlin-kapt plugin for generate kotlin sources.